FromAriel/SafeEdit/docs/qa_testing_checklist.md

 - [ ] Ensure suspected binary files are skipped with an explicit warning (unless an override flag is supplied).

 ## 9. Batch Recipes
-- [ ] Execute `safeedit batch --plan qa_sandbox/recipes/rename.yaml`; confirm the `replace` and `normalize` steps each show their previews/approvals and respect global flags.
+- [ ] Execute `safeedit batch --plan qa_sandbox/recipes/refactor.yaml`; confirm each replace, block, rename, and normalize step shows its preview/approval loop and respects global flags.
 - [ ] Break the batch (invalid step) to ensure the runner reports the failing command and halts subsequent steps.

 ## 10. Reporting, Logging, Cleanup